A polygon is a plane shape (2D) with straight lines. It consists of vertices and edges.

 A pentagram is a polygon that looks like a 5-pointed star.
 The outer vertices (points of the stars) form a regular pentagon.
 The inner vertices of the star also form a smaller “inner” regular pentagon.

-We can hence use a similar approach to calculates the (x,y) coordinates of both “outer” and “inner” vertices of our pentagram.
+We can hence use a similar approach to calculate the (x,y) coordinates of both “outer” and “inner” vertices of our pentagram.

 We have completed the code to calculate the coordinates of a regular pentagon (using the code provided above) and have created a function called drawPolygon() that uses Python Turtle to draw a polygon on screen.

-Adapt the above Python code to calculates the coordinates of all ther vertcies of a pentagram (star shape) and draw it on screen.
+Adapt the above Python code to calculate the coordinates of all the vertices of a pentagram (star shape) and draw the pentagram on screen.

 The output of your program should be as follows:

 Use the shoelace algorithm to calculate the area of your pentagram.